Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 8 NFL, MLB, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, MLB picks on Saturday, October 25
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 8 NFL picks on Sunday, October 26

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-With the World Series, the start of the NBA season, college football rolling along and NFL Week 8, there's lots going on in the sports world, with wagering opportunities abound at the best DFS apps.
-Whichever sport, or sports, you prefer, you can wager on them with the Betr Picks promo code CBSSPORTS where you simply predict if a player will have more or less of a pre-set statistical bar.
-Which player props should you target on Saturday?
+There are several backup quarterbacks under center in NFL Week 8, and those players could be of value in the NFL player props market.
+The likes of Andy Dalton, Tyler Huntley, Mac Jones and Marcus Mariota are drawing starts, and they may have intriguing prop lines across the best DFS apps.
+Prop bars for backups don't always get as much attention as starters, with their totals sometimes way off.
+Thus, utilizing the Betr Picks promo code CBSSPORTS could allow you to take advantage of a promo special with edges in wagering opportunities.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.